AppliNH/docker-orchest-lesson/swarm/swarm-notes/swarm.md

 Simple and easy to use, covers up to 80% of use cases with 20% of Kubernetes functionalities (approximative numbers, just a feeling/idea).

+The common terms are :

+- node: can represent somewhat of a machine
+- service: carry several containers

+You deploy services which will be distributed among nodes.
+You can also distribute your services in replicas.
+This way, if one crashes, the others will guarrantee the availability of your whole architecture while the service is being automatically restarded by Swarm.

+## Notes

+**Note 1:** Build you images elsewhere than with Swarm, and pull them through your container registry, right into the Swarm.

 ## `docker swarm init`

 - Inits Swarm